Addika1630/metta-task/task/REPORT.md

 ### Feature Engineering
    Feature engineering involved transforming raw PR event data into structured metrics that provide insights into developers' workflow.
 The following steps were implemented:

-**1 Data Preprocessing**

-- Timestamp Conversion: Converted Unix timestamps (updated_at) into datetime format for accurate time calculations.

-- Data Grouping: Aggregated PR events based on organization, repository, and id to analyze each PR individually.

-**2 Feature Extraction**
+**1. Feature Extraction**

 The following key metrics were derived:

-- Pickup Time: The time from PR opening to the first developer engagement (comment or review rejection).
+- Pickup Time: Pickup time measures how long it takes for a developer to first engage with a pull request after it is opened.
+The code calculates it as the time difference between the PR_OPENED event and the first event related to developer engagement, such as PR_COMMENTED, PR_REVIEW_COMMENT, PR_REJECTED, or
+  PR_REVIEW_REJECT.
+If no such event exists, the pickup time is recorded as zero, assuming immediate engagement or inactivity.

 - Review Time: The time from first engagement to the first approval.